 The King County Sheriff’s Air Support Unit is the only full-time rotary-wing law enforcement aviation unit in Washington State.
-Three other counties (Chelan, Thurston, Snohomish and Spokane) each operate one helicopter on a limited, part-time basis, primarily for wilderness Search & Rescue and wilderness firefighting support.
+Four other counties (Chelan, Thurston, Snohomish and Spokane) each operate helicopters on a limited, part-time basis, primarily for wilderness Search & Rescue and wilderness firefighting support.

 The Air Support Unit operates six days per week.
-We operate two OH-58 “Kiowa” helicopters, one UH-1H “Huey” helicopter that we received from the Federal 1208 (surplus) program and one Bell 407 received from regional UASI funds.
+We operate one Bell 206B3 helicopter, one UH-1H “Huey” helicopter that we received from the Federal 1208 (surplus) program and one Bell 407 received from regional UASI funds.
 Our total annual flight time averages about 1200 hours a year.

 - Command & Control

 - Rapid Damage Assessment in a terrorist attack or natural disaster

 - Interagency Support

 - Crowd control and incident management over flights

 In addition, we are used under contract by the Coast Guard and WA State Department of Ecology to support responses to oil spills.